Pathways In The Landscape

-While paths usually also have a set beginning and end-point, the line of travel is an option for design.
+While pathways usually also have a set beginning and end-point, the line of travel is an option for design.
 It could be direct, taking you quickly to the destination, or it could take you on a short detour, on a contemplative stroll past a focal point or beautiful view, before taking you to your final point.
 As every landscape begins as a study in geometry, even the most natural of garden paths is likely to have geometric curves that create an innate sense of stability.
 In a more modern context, or in a landscape where architectural angles predominate, a path may take on an angular shape.
 Even in your backyard, you should always travel in style!

 A winding gravel path offers mystery as it leads you through this landscape

 The joy of travel is often in the sights and scenery.
 On a designed path, these elements make the experience what it is.
 Starting out, you might pass through a gate or a structural planting, something telling you that there has been a change of space.
 As you continue, you might walk past beautiful flowers and grasses that nod towards your path, or you might see at a distance the form of a mountain.
 At a turn in the path, you might walk past a spilling fountain where goldfish swim.
 A nearby bench might remind you that you’re not in a hurry and could rest here awhile.
 On turning again, you might pass under the branches of many trees – an alee reminding you of a park.
 Finally, you might scale a series of stairs to your destination point, feeling as though you had come miles from where you started (even with your house only 40 feet away!)

 Varied Flagstones and fragrant Thyme make for a unique textural experience and a gorgeous lush look.